 You can add or change nominee details at any time.
 You can also do this when the personalised registration is being assigned to the nominee’s vehicle.

-Complete the V750 certificate with the nominee details and enclose a cheque or postal order for £25 payable to ‘DVLA, Swansea’.
+Complete the V750 certificate with the nominee details.
 The purchaser must sign the certificate.

 Changing your name and address